nicholas-khoo/HDB-Resale-Flat-Price-Prediction/README.md

 The predicted scores were exported as `result.csv` and submitted to the kaggle competition for scoring.

 ***Result*** </br>
-The model obtained a RMSE score of `57984.47091` compared to the baseline RMSE score of `142970.75311` (Please refer to images in `images` folder).
+The model obtained a RMSE score of `57984.47091` compared to the baseline RMSE score of `142970.75311` (Please refer to images in `images` folder for both baseline and prediction scores).

 ## Conclusions and Recommendations
 - HDB flats are well distributed across Singapore and new flat buyers have a plethora of options to choose from.
-- Resale prices of HDB flats are continuously changing but tend to follow a similar trend with the exception of multi-generation flats which has strict buying criterias.
+- Resale prices of HDB flats are continuously changing but tend to follow a similar trend with the exception of multi-generation flats which has strict purchasing criterias.
-- Buyers looking for HDB resale flats in Bukit Timah, Bishan and Bukit Merah can expect the purchasing price to be a on the steeper side.
+- Flat purchasers looking for HDB resale flats in Bukit Timah, Bishan and Bukit Merah can expect the purchasing price to be  on the steeper side.
 If they are price-concious, they can look at resale flats at Woodlands, Bukit Batok and Yishun.
 - Beyond the towns where these resale flats are located, some of the key factors that influence the resale prices are floor area, max floor level and distance from common ammenities such as MRTs, bus stops, malls, primary schools  and secondary schools.

 ## Areas for Improvements
 - Economical factors were not factored in and it would be interesting to include metrics such as consumer price indexes (CPI) and Personal Consumption Expenditure (PCE) as it might directly influence the buying and selling patterns.
-- Having a side-by-side comparison of both HDB and resale flats in terms of their features (max floor level, floor area etc.) and selling price would be interesting to help future buyers weigh the pros and cons of purchasing either if waiting for a flat is the least of their concerns.
+- Having a side-by-side comparison of both BTO and resale flats in terms of their features (max floor level, floor area etc.) and selling price would be interesting to help future buyers weigh the pros and cons of purchasing either if waiting for a flat is the least of their concerns.